Guha-Group/phoqus-group-website/index.md

 ---
 ---

-# Welcome to the Photonic Quantum Systems (PhoQuS) group website.
-Our research group, based at the University of Maryland, College Park, investigates fundamental and applied problems relating to the quantum nature of information bearing light.
+Welcome to the Photonic Quantum Systems (PhoQuS) group at the University of Maryland, College Park, led by Prof. Saikat Guha.
+We investigate fundamental and applied problems relating to the quantum nature of information bearing light.